Danielle Gilbert

 Bridging the Gap:

-Since 2015, I have served as a fellow with the Bridging the Gap Project, which supports scholars in contributing to public debates on global challenges and foreign policy.
+Since 2015, I have served on the leadership team of the Bridging the Gap Project, which supports scholars in contributing to public debates on global challenges and foreign policy.
 I manage BTG's annual New Era Workshop, a three-day conference that trains Ph.D. students to produce and share policy-relevant scholarship.
 I have also written for the Bridging the Gap Channel at the Duck of Minerva:

 Invited Appearances: